Alicepinch/roots-cafe/README.md

 ## Features Implemented

 #### Fixed Nav:
-- A fixed navigation so when a user is scrolling through the pages page the navigation will always be at the top.
+- A fixed navigation across all pages so when a user is scrolling through the pages the navigation will always be at the top.

 ####  Hamburger menu:
-- A hamburger menu for mobile and tablet view so user's can navigate easily via the drop down menu on smaller devices.
+- A hamburger menu for mobile and tablet view across all page so user's can navigate easily via the drop down menu on smaller devices.

 #### Location Map:
 - Available on the 'Visit us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe from the iframe.

 #### Customer Reviews:
-- Available directly on the homepage allows user to view some reviews from previous customers.
+- Available on the homepage when scrolled down.
+This allows user to view some reviews from previous customers.

 #### Menu:
-- Accessed via the top nav bar where the user can look through the options on offer at Roots Cafe.
+- Accessed via the top nav bar link 'Menu' where the user can look through the options on offer at Roots Cafe.

 #### Contact form:
 - Available on the 'Contact us' page where the user can fill out the form to get in contact with Roots Cafe.